LOADING ...

 The keys are the islands Florida Bay

-There a found for most all.
+a paradise found for most all.

-The locals all live the life everyday
+The locals all live the fine everyday

-canyons made of 30 feet swales
+Saltwater canyons made of 30 swales

-That came one labor day
+That ashore one labor day

-Winds from the north waves the south
+Winds from the north from the south

-And a small of land in between.
+And a small piece of in between.

 We boarded up windows, pulled in our

-our havens as safe as could be
+Made our havens as safe as be

 Everything end up in the sea.